jsm174/libtween/README.txt

-libtween 0.1
+libtween 0.2
 ------------

 *** What is libtween?

 libtween is a tweening engine written in C.

-It is a port of "Javascript Tweening Engine" by @sole at:
+It is a port of "Javascript Tweening Engine" by @sole and others at:

    https://github.com/sole/tween.js